dnzioka/mobile_automation/README.md

 Set up Appium:

 1. Start the Appium server using the desktop app or CLI.
-   `appium`
+   - - `appium`

 ## Running Tests

 You can run the tests using Maven profiles to execute specific test suites:

-Run the default test suite:
+- Run the default test suite:
   `mvn clean test`
-Run a specific test profile (e.g., accounts):
+- Run a specific test profile (e.g., accounts):
   `mvn clean test -P accounts`

 ## Generate reports after the test run:

-Reports are automatically generated and can be found in the /Reports folder.
+Reports are automatically generated and can be found in the `/Reports folder`.

 ## Folder Structure

-- Here is a quick look at the folder structure:
+Here is a quick look at the folder structure:

 ```
   ├── Reports/ # Test reports generated after execution